subwarp/getdata-031/CodeBook.md

 ##Study design and data processing

 ###Collection of the raw data
-All datafiles were part of a zip archive.
+All data files were part of a zip archive.
 The canonical source of the data can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The zip archived contained multiple files.
 Below is a partial list which includes the files that were referenced or processed for this exercise.
 - README.txt